Thank you for writing for Interface! Please have a read and think about these guidelines before submitting…

 - If you are submitting the article for anonymous peer review, this copy should be anonymous, and you should include a separate sheet with your name and the title of the article.
 (NB that anonymity is compromised by extensive citation of your own work in the initial submission, as well as by failing to remove your name in the “Author” field of the document’s “Properties” (in Word; there are equivalent issues with other word processors).
 If you are not submitting it as a peer-reviewed article but working directly with an editor, there is no need for anonymity.

 - A short biography (250 words or less), your primary affiliation (1 activist and / or 1 academic) and your email address.
+Please let us know if you don’t want us to make your email address public – it helps people to contact you directly.

 - A cover letter stating that the article has not been submitted for publication elsewhere, and will not be submitted elsewhere until a decision has been made on it by Interface.